learn-co-curriculum/navigating-curriculum-on-learn-ide/README.md

 * Write a solution that passes all the tests for that lab.
 Unless otherwise specified, testing your work is done by typing the `learn test` command (or just `learn`)  in the terminal.
 Running this command lets Learn know when you believe that you have a working solution.
 * Submit your code.
-By entering `learn submit` into the terminal, a pull request on GitHub will be created using the solution you have written, indicating to Learn that you are ready to move to the next lesson.
+When the tests are all passing, type `learn submit` into the terminal to let Learn know that you're ready to move to the next lesson.

 Occasionally, you will encounter labs that do not have tests which we call _code alongs_.
 These lessons do not have a challenge to solve, but are designed for a